-On November 11, 1998, the lead plaintiff representing purchasers of the Company's PRIDES securities filed an amended and consolidated complaint containing substantially the allegations discussed above and asserting claims under Sections 11, 12(a)(2) and 15 of the Securities Act and Sections 10(b) and 20(a) of the Exchange Act.
-Simultaneously, the lead plaintiff filed motions seeking (1) certification of a class of persons who purchased the Company's PRIDES securities between February 24 and April 15, 1998 pursuant to a registration statement and prospectus prepared in connection with the public offering of the Company's PRIDES securities; (2) summary judgment against us on the claims brought pursuant to Section 11 of the Securities Act; and (3) a preliminary injunction requiring us to place \$300 million in a trust account for the benefit of the proposed class of PRIDES purchases.
-The Company intends to vigorously oppose the motions; however, the Company makes no assurances as to the timing, outcome or resolution of the motions.
+On November 11, 1998, the lead plaintiff representing purchasers of our PRIDES securities filed an amended and consolidated complaint containing substantially the allegations discussed above and asserting claims under Sections 11, 12(a)(2) and 15 of the Securities Act and Sections 10(b) and 20(a) of the Exchange Act.
+Simultaneously, the lead plaintiff filed motions seeking (1) certification of a class of persons who purchased our PRIDES securities between February 24 and April 15, 1998 pursuant to a registration statement and prospectus prepared in connection with the public offering of our PRIDES securities; (2) summary judgment against us on the claims brought pursuant to Section 11 of the Securities Act; and (3) a preliminary injunction requiring us to place \$300 million in a trust account for the benefit of the proposed class of PRIDES purchases.
+We intend to vigorously oppose the motions; however, we make no assurances as to the timing, outcome or resolution of the motions.